 All derivative instruments are recorded at fair value on the Balance Sheet as an asset or liability unless NPNS is elected.
 NPNS contracts for PPL Energy Supply include certain full-requirement sales contracts, other physical purchase and sales contracts and certain retail energy and physical capacity contracts, and for PPL Electric include certain full-requirement purchase contracts and other physical purchase contracts.
 Changes in the fair value of derivatives not designated as NPNS are recognized currently in earnings unless specific hedge accounting criteria are met and designated as such, except for the changes in fair values of LG&E's and KU's interest rate swaps that are recognized as regulatory assets or regulatory liabilities.
 See Note 6 for amounts recorded in regulatory assets and regulatory liabilities at March 31, 2015 and December 31, 2014.
-PPL Energy Supply has many physical and financial commodity purchases and sales contracts are recorded currently in earnings.
-Generally each contract is considered a unit of account and PPL presents gains (losses) on physical and financial commodity sales contracts in "Unregulated wholesale energy" or "Unregulated retail energy" and (gains) losses on physical and financial purchases and sales contracts in "Fuel" or "Energy purchases" on the Statements of Income.
+PPL Energy Supply has many physical and financial commodity purchases and sales contracts that economically hedge commodity price risk but do not receive hedge accounting treatment.
+As such, realized and unrealized gains (losses) on these contracts are recorded currently in earnings.
+Generally each contract is considered a unit of account and PPL presents gains (losses) on physical and financial commodity sales contracts in "Unregulated wholesale energy" or "Unregulated retail energy" and (gains) losses on physical and financial commodity purchase contracts in "Fuel" or "Energy purchases" on the Statements of Income.
 Certain of the economic hedging strategies employed by PPL Energy Supply utilize a combination of financial purchases and sales contracts which are similarly reported gross as an expense and revenue, respectively, on PPL's Statements of Income.
-PPL records realized hourly net sales or purchases" if in a net purchase of physical power with PJM in its Statements of Income as "Unregulated wholesale energy" if in a net sales position and "Energy purchases" if in a net purchase or purchases of physical power with PJM in its Statements of Income as "Unregulated wholesale energy" if in a net sales position and "Energy purchases" if in a net purchase or purchase or position.
+PPL records realized hourly net sales or purchases of physical power with PJM in its Statements of Income as "Unregulated wholesale energy" if in a net sales position and "Energy purchases" if in a net purchase position.